Advanced Topics Research Hub

 - Formal verification of distributed algorithms

-- Temporal logic and distributed system specifications
+- Temporal logic and specifications

-Primary audience: Distributed systems researchers, formal methods practitioners
+Audience: distributed systems researchers, formal methods

-- Quantum complexity theory and computational models
+- Quantum complexity theory and models

-- Quantum error correction codes and fault tolerance
+- Error correction codes and fault tolerance

 - NISQ-era variational algorithms